 “Some students just aren’t aware of where their food comes from, just taking it for granted”, one Ambassador said.

 This program was developed by the Nebraska Soybean Board (NSB) and the Nebraska Pork Producers Association (NPPA) to start the conversation about agriculture’s important role in Nebraska’s economy.
 The program began in 2010.
-Since, the Nebraska Corn Board (NCB) and the Nebraska Beef Council (NBC) have joined NSB and NPPA in support of the program.
+Since then, the Nebraska Corn Board (NCB) and the Nebraska Beef Council (NBC) have joined NSB and NPPA in support of the program.